mmm111mmm/inacityinthefuture/bornforthe7th.md

 80% of all lines you will type will end in a semi-colon.
 Don't forget them!

+## Start coding ##

+0. Make a github account on https://github.com
+0. Go to https://repl.it and press signup, then press login, and login with your Github account
+0. Press the add button
+0. Select the Java language
+0. Type in the code you saw in code sample 0.1.

 ## Exercises ##

 0. Write a program that prints the string "My name is <insert your name here>!"`.
+0. Add a comment that says what your program does!
+0. Save this file as java_exercise_0_1 (click on the pen icon near the top left)

 ## Questions to answer ##